Turn-by-turn navigation

 The Navigation module uses the generated RouteProgress

-.
+is triggered.
 This means that the ArrivalDetectionEngine

-has detected an arrival.
+has confirmed arrival.

 1val destinationArrivalListener =2 DestinationArrivalListener {3 // YOUR CODE GOES HERE4 }5tomTomNavigation.addDestinationArrivalListener(destinationArrivalListener)